 Current Law Allows Industry to Police Itself

-The US Department of Agriculture (USDA) has never been provided the resources to allow its inspectors to attend most of the shows.
+The US Department of Agriculture has never been provided the resources to allow its inspectors to attend most of the shows.
 Decades ago, in an attempt to compensate, the USDA set up an industry-run enforcement system in which horse industry organizations (HIOs) were authorized to train their own inspectors, called designated qualified persons (DQPs), to inspect horses for soring at shows.
 However, DQPs are employees of these show organizations and are often exhibitors of Tennessee Walking Horses themselves.
 Not surprisingly, many DQPs avoid citing those who hired them.1

 USDA Inspector General Recommends Program Overhaul